 The CGS offers scholarships to excellent students holding (or about to be completing) a master’s degree or equivalent in Social Sciences (that is, political science, sociology, or a related field).
 Admission is based on previous academic performance, research potential, expertise and fit in terms of research interests.
-Please visit the relevant website for further information on the application process.
+Please note the information on the application process below.

 Scholarship holders and their research projects will connected to one the Faculty’s Key Research Initiatives or the Cluster of Excellence ECONtribute: Markets and Public Policy.

 The International Max Planck Research School on the Social and Political Constitution of the Economy (IMPRS-SPCE) is a unique international three-and-a-half-year doctoral program in the fields of economic sociology, political economy, and organization studies that is offered jointly by the Max Planck Institute for the Study of Societies (MPIfG), the University of Cologne's Faculty of Management, Economics and Social Sciences, and the Faculty of Social Sciences at the University of Duisburg-Essen.